 Optimizing Maps

-Collecting the highest quality maps depends on many factors, including the sample, microscope setup, and alignment of the systems.
+Collecting the highest-quality maps depends on many factors, including the sample, microscope setup, and system alignment.
 Read below for more information.

 For TEM